Jolina Magdangal: 1992–1999: Breakthrough and stardom

-2000s
+2000–2013: Career expansion

-In 2000, Magdangal released her third studio album On Memory Lane (2000) which consists entirely of remakes of originals coming from periods considered as the golden age of popular music.
+In 2000, Magdangal released her third studio album On Memory Lane (2000), which consists entirely of remakes of originals coming from periods considered as the golden age of popular music.
 The album's packaging and its booklet also delivered a take on the nostalgia craze, with Magdangal costumed and photographed as a World War II beauty.
 On Memory Lane received a gold record certification from PARI three days after its release, making it the fastest-selling record since PARI took charge in awarding certifications.
 The album peaked with a 6× platinum certification for selling more than 240,000 units.
 The album is also considered by the Performers Rights Society of the Philippines as one of the finest albums ever released in the Philippine recording industry.
 Writing for allmusic.com, David Gonzales stated in a review: "The young Magdangal does an excellent job [in On Memory Lane], and her voice has matured impressively since 1998's (sic) Jolina; her delivery is polished and self-assured.
 Perhaps if she had sung these tunes first, she would be an international star.
 Despite consisting entirely of remakes, this is an enjoyable album, showcasing Magdangal's impressive development.".

 In the same year, Magdangal portrayed a Chinese girl trying to escape an arranged marriage in the action romantic-comedy film Tunay na Tunay: Gets Mo?
 Gets Ko!
 (2000), alongside Robin Padilla.
 The film was critically and commercially successful earning Magdangal the citation "Princess of RP Movies" in the 31st Box Office Entertainment Awards.
 In television, she led the comedy sitcom Arriba, Arriba!
 (2000).
 The show was consistently ranked within the top 10 highest-rating television programs during its run.
-However, after two years, Magdangal was replaced by Heart Evangelista when she started appearing in rival networks' programs as a freelancer.